constant-e/CEMCL/src/en/download.md

 ## Release
 ### v0.2.1
-**Warning**: This is an alpha release which haven't been fully tested.
+**Notice:** This is an alpha release which haven't been fully tested.

 #### Change Log
 [New]